Investment diversification: how it works and why it’s important

 In academic terms, diversification means investing in asset classes that are not perfectly correlated, meaning they have a correlation of less than one.
 When two assets have a correlation of less than one, it means that they have historically behaved differently under various market conditions.

 For example, stocks tend to have low correlations to bonds.
-Generally, this means that as the value of stocks fall, the value of bonds has fallen less and even risen in certain markets.
-In the event of a stock market correction, your bonds may be able to provide balance to your portfolio and potentially mitigate losses.
+Generally, this means that as stocks have fallen during market corrections, bonds have fallen less or even risen in value, potentially mitigating losses.

 We know that you have a lot to consider when it comes to your investments and diversification, but you don't have to make these decisions alone.
 Contact a Citizens Wealth Advisor* today for the personalized guidance and advice you need to navigate your financial journey.